Import tab

 2. Select the file to import and click Open.

-3. You can move the image by clicking (or pressing Space) near the highlighted lower-left corner and then clicking again to accept the new location.
+3. You can move the image by clicking (or pressing Space) near the highlighted lower-left corner and then clicking again to confirm the new location.

 4. You can rescale the image with the Rescale (I) context-menu command.

-5. Press Enter to accept the imported image.
+5. Press Enter to confirm the imported image.

 6. Press Enter again if you want to import another image.